 Most of the butterfly species sampled at the study areas were ‘common’ and ‘generalist species’ and none of them were found to be universally threatened according to IUCN Red List (Ver.
 3.1).
 Only 9 butterfly species observed at the study site, were found to be protected under various Schedules of the Wildlife Protection Act, 1972.
-Among these butterfly species, one of them is protected under Schedule I namely Broad banded Sailer (Neptis sankara), six of them are protected under Schedule II namely Himalayan Jester (Symbrenthia hypselis), Common Gull (Cepora nerissa), Common Bluebottle (Graphium sarpedon), Pea Blue (Lampides boeticus), Common Spotted Flat (Celaenorrhinus leucocera) and Lesser Punch (Dodona dipoea).
-Two recorded butterfly species, Blue-banded King Crow (Euploea eunice) and Brown King Crow (Euploea klugii kollari) are protected under Schedule IV.
+Among these butterfly species, one of them is protected under Schedule I, namely Broad banded Sailer (Neptis sankara), six of them are protected under Schedule II, namely Himalayan Jester (Symbrenthia hypselis), Common Gull (Cepora nerissa), Common Bluebottle (Graphium sarpedon), Pea Blue (Lampides boeticus), Common Spotted Flat (Celaenorrhinus leucocera) and Lesser Punch (Dodona dipoea).
+Two recorded butterfly species, Blue-banded King Crow (Euploea eunice) and Brown King Crow (Euploea klugii kollari), are protected under Schedule IV.

-Fig. 5 depicts the species richness of various butterfly genera that were documented from the study site.
-Genus Papilio of the Papilionidae family was found to be the dominant one comprised of 4 species namely Papilio polytes, Papilio helenus, Papilio bianor and Papilio paris, followed by genus Euploea under the family Nymphalidae which was comprised of 3 species namely Euploea core, Euploea eunice, and Euploea klugii kollari.
-Under the family Nymphalidae, genera Ypthima, Lethe, Junonia, Vanessa, Neptis and Melanitis, Euthalia, under the family Pieridae genera Pieris and Ixias, and under the family Lycaenidae genus Prosotas, were all comprised of 2 species.
+Genus Papilio of the Papilionidae family was found to be the dominant one comprised of 4 species namely P. polytes, P. helenus, P. bianor and P. paris, followed by genus Euploea of the family Nymphalidae which was compossed of 3 species namely E. core, E. eunice, and E. klugii kollari.
+The family Nymphalidaegenera Ypthima, Lethe, Junonia, Vanessa, Neptis and Melanitis, Euthalia, the family Pieridae genera Pieris and Ixias, and the family Lycaenidae genus Prosotas, all comprised two species.
 The remaining 37 genera were all found to have only one species each.
-Species genus ratio was observed 1.31 from the current study.
+Species genus ratio was observed 1.31 from the current study (Fig. 5).

-Table 2 elucidates the species diversity, abundance and evenness of the butterfly community of the study sites which were expressed by means of diversity indices such as Shannon diversity index (H'), Simpson's index (Ds), Simpson's index of diversity (D) and Pielou’s evenness index (J′).
-The Shannon diversity index (H') value (3.30) signifies the high species richness and diversity of the butterfly fauna at the sampled site.
-The abundance of the butterfly community was evaluated by means of Simpson’s index (Ds) whose value was found to be more inclined towards 0 indicating the prevalence of high species abundance within the studied butterfly community.
+The Shannon diversity index (H') value (3.30) signifies the high species richness and diversity of the butterfly fauna at the sampled site (Table 2).
+The value of the Simpson’s index (Ds) was found to be more inclined towards 0, indicating the prevalence of high species abundance within the studied butterfly community.
 Again, the value of Simpson's index of diversity (D=0.98) depicted that the surveyed butterfly community had high abundance.
 The value of Pielou’s evenness index (J′=0.95) was close to 1 which stated the persistence of more evenness among the butterfly species of the studied butterfly community.
-Thus, all these values expressed the butterfly community was highly diverse with high abundance and high evenness, implying the community was in the direction of an ideal natural community.
+Thus, all these values expressed the butterfly community was highly diverse with high abundance and high evenness.